johnwenjunwu/proj216/UniPrefix_Report.md

 Currently, each node in Uni-Prefix Bitmap has two bitmaps, one is over pointer array and one is to indicate the corresponding pointer is pointing to a prefix or a node.

 ## 3 Experiments, Results & Analysis
+### Advantages of Uni-Preifx Bitmap
+// TODO (zt)

+### Disadvantages of Uni-Preifx Bitmap
+Since we only use one bitmap to compress the pointers to the children, it's inevitable that we would store the same prefix for ultiple times (due to the prefix expanding).
+After careful calculation (under different testing data base), on average every prefix is stored for 6 times in trade of smaller node size.

 ## 4 Conclusion